starfederation/datastar/tools/vscode-extension/README.md

 The extension provides:

-- Datastar attribute and native event completion
+- Datastar attribute, modifier, and native event completion
 - Attribute key and value validation
 - Hover documentation and links to the Datastar reference
 - Document-local signal and nested property completion